IBM/cloud-native-starter/README.md

 The project has three parts:

+> 1) **Basic concepts:** The documentation of this part is below.
+Cloud Native Starter demonstrates how to develop complete enterprise applications with Java and MicroProfile and how to operate them with Kubernetes, OpenShift and Istio.
-> 1) Synchronous microservices: The documentation of this part is below.
-The code is in all folders except of the 'reactive' folder.
-To get a fast overview of the synchronous microservices part, use the this [landing page](https://cloud-native-starter.mybluemix.net/).
+To get a fast overview of the basic concepts part, use the this [landing page](https://cloud-native-starter.mybluemix.net/).

-> 2) Reactive programming for microservices: To keep the first part of the project as simple as possible, all reactive functionality has been put in the [reactive](reactive) folder and can be used completely separately.
+> 2) **Reactive:** The reactive part explains how to use reactive programming and event based messaging in Quarkus applications and how to run them on Kubernetes and OpenShift.
+For more open the [reactive](reactive) folder and that part can be used completely separately.

-> 3) Security for microservices: This part you can find in the [security](security) folder.
+> 3) **Security:** The security part explains how to do authentication and authorization in Quarkus applications with Keycloak and how to do network encryption with Istio.
+For more open the[security](security) folder and that part can be used completely separately.

-### Synchronous microservices
+### Basic concepts

 The first part of the project focusses on how to build microservices with Java EE and the open source technologies [Eclipse MicroProfile](https://microprofile.io/), [Eclipse OpenJ9](https://www.eclipse.org/openj9/), [AdoptOpenJDK](https://adoptopenjdk.net/) and [Open Liberty](https://openliberty.io/).